|

 ==> solid

-for these physical changes of state for a range of substances are dealt with in a section of
+changes of state for a range of substances are dealt with in more detail in the

 |